Rohinthan/neuralc/README.md

 # neuralc

-A fast, lightweight deep learning library written in pure C — no dependencies, no bloat.
+A lightweight deep learning library written in pure C — no dependencies, no bloat.

 ---